“Ain’t No Mountain High Enough”

 Isn’t that lovely?
 Doesn’t it make you go all warm and mushy inside?
 Honestly, did that song cause you to think, even for a moment, that you wished you had a friend who would, and could literally move heaven and earth to get to you in your time of need?- to whom distance, space and time was no object?

 This morning, the strangest thing happened- though really there’s nothing strange when it comes to God!
 I woke up with that song on my lips.
 I Googled it so that I could read the lyrics.
-Then, for a moment, I did think the above thought.
-And a split second later, Holy Spirit whispered into my heart, “you do have a friend such as this – Me”
+Then, for a moment, I thought to myself “do I have a friend like that in my life?”
+And a split second later, Holy Spirit whispered into my heart, “yes you do – Me”

 Do you know that long, long before Marvin Gaye sang his love song, the Psalmist David wrote a similar love song to and about God.